 Arrange your travel insurance

-Don’t forget to arrange a health insure before heading to Vietnam.
+Don’t forget to arrange a health insurance before heading to Vietnam.
 The easiest and the most reliable travel insurance is World Nomads Travel Insurance.
 Get it before your trip, especially before a Halong Bay cruise, to avoid unnecessary troubles that might ruin your holidays!

 I think I was incredibly lucky to go to Ha Long Bay.
 The place was stunning!
 I’d recommend it to anyone heading to Southeast Asia!